agalev/FitPursuit/README.md

 # <img src="https://media2.giphy.com/media/QssGEmpkyEOhBCb7e1/giphy.gif?cid=ecf05e47a0n3gi1bfqntqmob8g9aid1oyj2wr3ds3mg700bl&rid=giphy.gif" width ="25"> Tech Stack & Dependencies
 **`Next.js` `Tailwind` `Python3` `Flask` `SQLAlchemy` `Alembic` `Postgres` `Pandas` `Docker`**

 FitPursuit is a fitness app powered by Strava allowing users to join teams and compete with others for prizes while tracking their fitness activities and progress towards their goals.
 This is my capstone project and the culmination of my time at Flatiron School.
-I devoted 6 weeks to go through each step of the software development lifecycle.
-I faced and overcame numerous challenges - oAuth, implementing encryption, sessions, global state, cutting edge libraries & frameworks still in beta, cron jobs, dockerizing and deploying a container to AWS to name a few.
+I devoted 6 weeks to implement each step of the software development lifecycle.
+I faced and overcame numerous challenges while incorporating features like oAuth, encryption, sessions, global state, dark/light automatic theme switching, cutting edge libraries & frameworks still in beta, cron jobs, dockerizing and deploying a container to AWS to name a few.

 As an avid Strava user myself, my idea was to comprise a database of personal, live data that can be easily synced and accessed.
 My focus was on creating a visually appealing user experience, gamifying competitions with the implementation of a virtual currency, providing a sense of community in the form of a Teams functionality and presenting the opportunity to communicate through a messaging system.
 To accomplish that, I leveraged responsive design, accessibility fundamentals, the power of Object Oriented Programming to control & transform data, utilized an Object Relational Mapping methodology and made use of `SQL` to communicate with a `Postgres` database.